nmitra28/MoneyBall-Analysis/README.md

-In this project I will apply data wrangling and exploratory data analysis skills to baseball data.
-In particular, we want to know how well did [Moneyball](https://en.wikipedia.org/wiki/Moneyball_(film)) work for the [Oakland A's](https://en.wikipedia.org/wiki/Oakland_Athletics).
-Was it worthy of a movie?

 ## A bit of background

 We'll be looking at data about teams in [Major League Baseball](https://en.wikipedia.org/wiki/Major_League_Baseball).
 A couple of important points: